Downtown Signal Optimization

 Hi there!
 I'm wondering/hoping if this project will address pedestrian use of signals.
 It really bothers me that the hip strip traffic lights require pedestrians to push a button to cross at all times of day.
 Often tourists don't know to do this, and are frustrated to have to wait through another light change.
 It's also frustrating for regular users to have to sprint to push a button, and sometimes the buttons don't work.
 There is really heavy pedestrian use in this area during the day, so it feels unneccesary.
 It also contributes to a feeling that this is a driving area, and pedestrians are an anomaly, which is not true.
 Automatic walk signals would make the neighborhood much friendlier for those on foot!
 Thank you!

-adri802 asked about 1 month ago
+adri802 asked 10 months ago

 Thanks for your question about Signal Optimization!
 The Project Team is actively exploring multiple solutions as we work on signal upgrades in downtown Missoula.
 As the team plans the signal upgrades, they are reviewing optimizations like